Failure to conceive after regular unprotected sexual intercourse for 1 year in the absence of known reproductive pathology.

 Refer both partners where they have infertility as defined above

-Offer an earlier referral for specialist consultation to discuss the options for attempting conception, further assessment and appropriate treatment, even if the couple would not be eligible for NHS funded assisted conception (eg previous children, age 40-45), where:
+Offer an earlier referral for specialist, even if the couple would not be eligible for NHS funded assisted conception (eg previous children, age 40-45), where:

 Women over the age of 44 seeking conception should be referred privately and advised that the only effective treatment is likely to be from using donor eggs

 BMI >35 is not an exclusion for referral to the fertility clinic, although women with a BMI >=35 will usually be asked to lose weight to bring their BMI below 35 prior to receiving fertility treatment.

 Patients should be advised if they require assisted conception (e.g. SO/IUI/IVF/ICSI/DI, Egg donation and cryopreservation) then NHS funding is restricted and only available if they meet the criteria set out in NHS Kernow’s policy.